Sarah Veatch

-Sarah Louise Veatch is an American biophysicist, associate professor of biophysics at University of Michigan.
+Sarah Louise Veatch is an American biophysicist, professor of biophysics at University of Michigan.

 Early life

 Veatch was raised in Brookline, Massachusetts by her mother, a medical doctor, and her father, William R. Veatch, a membrane biophysicist.

 Education

 Veatch's interest in physics began in high school.
 She was involved in her high school's gay–straight alliance in the mid-1990s "but struggled with her LGBT identity until college".
 She earned a B.S. in physics in 1998 from Massachusetts Institute of Technology (MIT).
 Her undergraduate thesis was titled VLF magnetic field correlation measurements between LIGO sites.
 Her thesis supervisor was Rainer Weiss.

 Veatch worked for a year as an electrical engineer, programming lighting consoles used in auditoriums.
 In 2004, she completed her Ph.D. in physics at University of Washington under her advisor Sarah L. Keller, after which she conducted one year of postdoctoral studies with Robert E. W. Hancock at University of British Columbia.
 She also worked with Jenifer Thewalt at Simon Fraser University.
 Veatch completed further postdoctoral studies with Barbara A. Baird and David Holowka at Cornell University.
 Here, she built upon her Ph.D. work, exploring phase separation in isolated biological membranes.